- Sistine Chapel

-Sabrina graduated in Art History at the Sapienza University of Rome and went onto complete a postgraduate degree in History of Medieval and Modern Art.
-Since 1993 she has worked for some of the most important art museums in Rome, such as the Galleria Nazionale d’Arte Moderna.
-She is very active on the publishing side.
-Her papers and books focus on 19th and 20th century Roman art.
-She is vice president of Archivio dell'Ottocento Romano, a cultural association pursuing and promoting scholarly research on the Roman artistic production of the XIX century, and curator of Galleria Prencipe, an art gallery where she organizes 19th century and contemporary art exhibitions, but also courses, conferences and lectures led by eminent specialist art historians and archaeologists.
+Sabrina graduated in Art History at the Sapienza University of Rome and went on to complete a postgraduate degree in History of Medieval and Modern Art.
+Since 1993, she has worked for some of the most important art museums in Rome, such as the Galleria Nazionale d’Arte Moderna.
+She is very active on the publishing side; her papers and books focus on 19th- and 20th-century Roman art.
+She is vice president of Archivio dell'Ottocento Romano, a cultural association pursuing and promoting scholarly research on the Roman artistic production of the 19th century, and curator of Galleria Prencipe, an art gallery where she organizes 19th-century and contemporary art exhibitions, but also courses, conferences and lectures led by eminent specialist art historians and archaeologists.

 Rossella, originally from Rome, holds a history of art degree from the University of Rome, and a Master's in conservation and cultural management from the University of Siena.
 She has worked as a researcher, historian and conservator at a number of prestigious institutions around the world, including the Victoria and Albert Museum in London.
 In addition to English and Italian, Rossella speaks fluently Spanish and Portuguese.
 Her interests encompass Restoration to medieval illumination to the effects of time on patina.